 #1 Ad-Revenue Share from the YouTube Partner Program

 Generating revenue from ads run against your content is one of the accessible ways for creators to earn money from YouTube.
 Applying to join the YouTube Partner Program (YPP) is a milestone in monetizing your content.

 There are a few hoops for creators to jump through before they qualify.
 Still, those goals themselves are all important on your YouTube journey anyway, so if you meet the criteria, you may as well start to earn an income from the content you’d be creating regardless.
-These are the six requirements needed from channels applying to join the YPP:
+To join the YouTube Partner Program, creators must meet six requirements:

 - A Minimum of 1,000 YouTube Subscribers

 - At Least 4,000 Hours of YouTube Watch Time Generated in the Last 12 Months